gnu-mirror-unofficial/groff/contrib/chem/examples/README.txt

-This directory contains examples for the `chem' language.
+This directory contains examples for the 'chem' language.

 You can view the graphical display of the examples by calling

     groffer <file>

-`groffer' calls `chem' automatically.
+'groffer' calls 'chem' automatically.

-If you want to transform example files to a different format use the `roff2*' programs:
+If you want to transform example files to a different format use the 'roff2*' programs:

-`roff2dvi' prints dvi format to standard output, `roff2html' generates html output,
+'roff2dvi' prints dvi format to standard output, 'roff2html' generates html output,
-`roff2pdf' outputs pdf mode,
+'roff2pdf' outputs pdf mode,
-`roff2ps' produces PostScript output,
+'roff2ps' produces PostScript output,
-`roff2text' generates text output in the groff device `latin1', `roff2x' prints the output  in  the  groff  device  X  that  is
+'roff2text' generates text output in the groff device 'latin1', 'roff2x' prints the output  in  the  groff  device  X  that  is
-         suitable  for programs  like `gxditview' or `xditview'.
+         suitable  for programs  like 'gxditview' or 'xditview'.

-To get a suitable `groff' output run
+To get a suitable 'groff' output run

     @g@chem <file> | groff -p ...